mkanevsky/ha_synthetic_alarm/README.md

 ## Configuration

-1. Go to Settings → Devices & Services
-2. Click "Add Integration"
-3. Search for "Synthetic Alarm Panel"
-4. Configure the following options:
+The integration uses a 3-step configuration process:

+### Step 1: Basic Settings
 - **Name**: Display name for your alarm panel
 - **Code**: Optional security code (leave empty for no code)
 - **Code arm required**: Whether code is needed to arm the system
 - **Delay time**: Arming delay in seconds (0-300)
 - **Trigger time**: How long alarm sounds when triggered (0-3600)

+### Step 2: Script Configuration
+Configure scripts to execute when alarm state changes:
+- **Arm Home Script**: Script to run when arming in home mode
+- **Disarm Home Script**: Script to run when disarming from home mode
+- **Arm Away Script**: Script to run when arming in away mode
+- **Disarm Away Script**: Script to run when disarming from away mode

+### Step 3: Device Indicators
+Configure indicator devices (switches, lights, binary sensors):
+- **Armed Indicator**: Device to indicate armed status (turns on when armed)
+- **Alarm Indicator**: Device to indicate alarm triggered (turns on when alarm is triggered)

+All scripts and devices are optional - configure only what you need!

 ## Usage

 Once configured, the integration creates an alarm control panel entity that can be:

+### Dashboard Integration
-- Added to your Lovelace dashboard
+- Add the **Alarm Control Panel** card to your Lovelace dashboard
+- Shows current state: Disarmed, Armed Home, Armed Away, Arming, Triggered
+- Provides arm/disarm controls with optional code entry
+- Works perfectly with Home Assistant's mobile app

+### HomeKit Integration
+- Automatically compatible with HomeKit integration
+- Appears as a security system in Apple Home app
+- Supports Siri voice control: "Hey Siri, arm the alarm" / "Hey Siri, disarm the alarm"
+- Shows correct status in HomeKit: Off, Home, Away

+### Automation Integration
-- Used in automations
+- Use in automations and scripts
-- Controlled via services and scripts
+- Control via services: `alarm_control_panel.alarm_arm_home`, `alarm_control_panel.alarm_arm_away`, `alarm_control_panel.alarm_disarm`
-- Integrated with other Home Assistant components
+- React to state changes with automation triggers
+- Access configured scripts and indicators through entity attributes

+### Real-World Integration
+- Connected scripts can control physical devices (lights, sirens, cameras)
+- Indicator devices provide visual feedback of alarm status
+- Perfect for creating a complete security system with existing HA devices

 ## Development